 The objectives in supervising Credit Institutions are:

 - to provide a degree of protection to depositors with individual credit institutions

 As set out in the Central Bank Act 1942 (as amended) the Bank shall perform its functions and exercise its powers in a way that is consistent with-

-In relation to the prudential supervision of providers of financial services the Central Bank of Ireland operates a risk based approach to supervision.
-In 2011 the Central Bank of Ireland introduced a new framework for the supervision of regulated firms called Probability Risk and Impact System (PRISM) to provide a structured framework for credit institution supervision (mores details on PRISM can be found on our PRISM page).
-PRISM enhances the Central Bank of Ireland’s ability to deliver judgment-based, outcome-focused regulation.
+In relation to the direct prudential supervision of providers of financial services, the Central Bank operates a risk based approach to supervision.
+In 2011 the Central Bank introduced a new framework for the supervision of regulated firms called Probability Risk and Impact System (PRISM) to provide a structured framework for credit institution supervision (mores details on PRISM can be found on our PRISM page).
+PRISM enhances the Central Bank’s ability to deliver judgment-based, outcome-focused regulation.
 It provides a tool for supervisors to continually challenge themselves and their firms in order to safeguard financial stability and to protect consumers.